 “Then how were they found!?” the voice snapped back.
 She recognized it now, the voice of the shadowy figured belonged to the Leo in the picture, the voice of a Leo who should not be among the living, the voice of a boy who was killed by Bander Arro thirteen years ago with all of his brothers.

-“Dabookman?” the diet pills she whispered to the shadowy figure.
+“Dabookman?” she whispered to the shadowy figure.

 “Next question: Where and when is the Lupus Leo summit?” said the shadowy figure regaining control of his emotions.